-- COU 601 Legal and Ethical Issues in Counseling (3 credits) - COU 602 Data-Driven Comprehensive School Counseling (3 credits) - COU 610 Counseling Diverse Populations (3 credits) - COU 620 Human Development (3 credits) - COU 622 Crisis Intervention in Schools (3 credits) - COU 630 Career Counseling (3 credits)
+- COU 601 Legal and Ethical Issues in Counseling (3 credits) - COU 602 Data-Driven Comprehensive School Counseling (3 credits) - COU 610 Counseling Diverse Populations (3 credits) - COU 620 Human Development (3 credits) - COU 621 Counseling Children and Adolescents (3 credits) - COU 622 Crisis Intervention in Schools (3 credits) - COU 630 Career Counseling (3 credits) - COU 640 Counseling Techniques (3 credits) - COU 641 Theories in Counseling and Psychotherapy (3 credits)

-- COU 640 Counseling Techniques (3 credits) - COU 641 Theories in Counseling and Psychotherapy (3 credits) - COU 650 Theories and Practice of Group Counseling (3 credits) - COU 654 School Counseling Services (3 credits) - COU 660 Assessment and Evaluation in Counseling (3 credits) - COU 675 Substance Abuse and Addictions (3 credits) - COU 680 Research Methods and Program Evaluation (3 credits) - COU 692 School Counseling Internship (1-12 credits) (must take 6 credits) - COU 693 School Counseling Practicum (3 credits)
+- COU 650 Theories and Practice of Group Counseling (3 credits) - COU 654 School Counseling Services (3 credits) - COU 660 Assessment and Evaluation in Counseling (3 credits) - COU 670 Diagnosis of Emotional and Mental Disorders (3 credits) - COU 675 Substance Abuse and Addictions (3 - COU 680 Research Methods and Program Evaluation (3 credits) - COU 692 School Counseling Internship (1-12 credits) (must take 6 credits) - COU 693 School Counseling Practicum (3 credits) - Electives (6 hours of approved electives)

-- 1. Application to graduate submitted by posted deadlines by candidate through the myNKU student portal. - 2.
-Students will complete all coursework with a minimum 3.0 GPA. - 3.
-Completion of all required courses used for the degree with a C or better. - Signed Counselor Education Handbook Acknowledgment. - 5.
+- 1. Application to graduate submitted by posted deadlines by candidate through the myNKU student - 2.
+Students will complete all coursework with a minimum 3.0 GPA. - Completion of all required courses used for the degree with a C or better. - Signed Counselor Education Handbook Acknowledgment. - 5.
 Signed Codes of Ethics for Counselor Education Programs. - 6.
 Signed copy of Master of Arts in School Counseling curriculum contract. - 7.
 Students will complete all coursework following the academic policies of the university.
 At the conclusion of their plan of study, all students must take a comprehensive exam (usually within their last two semesters of their courses) prescribed by the counseling education program faculty.
 A passing score on the prescribed exam, in addition to the academic coursework, is required. - 8.
-For Certification: Completion of all courses (48 credit hours) and Praxis exam(s) if required by KYEPSB.
+For Certification: Completion of all courses (60 credit hours) and Praxis exam(s) if required by KYEPSB. - 9.
+A CA-1 form must be submitted to the Kentucky Education Professional Standards Board (KYEPSB) to apply for the certification.
+Contact the Counseling, Social Work, and Leadership Graduate Office at counselored@nku.edu for questions on certification.